dalmirdasilva/ResourceBasedFileSystem/README.md

 #### Resource Description

-Integer poiting to the resource description table.
+Integer pointing to the resource description table.

 ### Resource